utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 Let's check the status of our repo.

-- Go into the Integrated Terminal, and type in the `git status`.
+- Go into the Terminal, and type in the `git status`.
 Here is my command and response:

 ``` bash
 $ git status